evanthegrayt/vim-noteworthy/README.md

 #### Searching the Current Library
 You can search for a pattern in the current note library with the `:NoteSearch` command, and the matches will be placed into the quickfix list.
+Note that if your `PATTERN` contains a space, it must be escaped, or it will be recognized as a multiple arguments.
+To scope the results to a specific subdirectory in the library, pass the optional `SUBDIRECTORY` argument.

 ```
-:NoteSearch [PATTERN]
+:NoteSearch PATTERN [SUBDIRECTORY]
 ```

 This is basically just a wrapper for `:vimgrep`, so you are free to use regular